ghoshausc/chatbot_560/README.md

 > Enter a query:
 ```

 After typing your question, hit enter, the bot will start scraping and creating the files inside folder SOURCE_DOCUMENTS.
-This will take some time based on your hardware.
+This will take some time based on your hardware (5-10 minutes on MacBook Pro M1).

 ## For bot scraping top-related results, you would get a response like this :